 What is marijuana?

 People often use marijuana for the way it makes them feel.
+Or they may use it for medical reasons.
 Using it may make them:

 - Feel relaxed or very happy ("high").